Wellness in Broward

 Frequently Asked Questions

-What can I expect from the first therapy session with Dr. Eli Penela?
+What can I expect from my first appointment with Dr. Eli Penela?

-Before your first appointment, you will have a brief, courtesy phone consultation with my Practice Manager about your main concerns (schedule this initial free phone consultation here); I am also available for a brief consultation, should you request that.
-Then, you will receive intake paperwork via the patient portal, which includes questionnaires and consent forms.
+Before your first appointment, you will have a brief, courtesy phone consultation with my Practice Manager about your main concerns (schedule this initial free phone consultation here).
+After this call, I am also available for a brief courtesy phone call, if you'd like to.
+You will then receive intake paperwork via the patient portal (questionnaires, consent forms).
 Having this done before our first session, allows us to dive into the details of the challenges that you’re facing during our first appointment.

-During our first appointment, we’ll talk about what has and hasn’t been helpful in the past to work on your ongoing challenges.
-And, we will discuss what is most important to you on a day-to-day basis, and what you hope to get out of therapy.
-Toward the end of our appointment, I will share feedback about whether a clinical diagnosis is appropriate, and most importantly we’ll discuss details about your treatment plan.
+During our first appointment, we’ll talk about what has and hasn’t been helpful to work on your ongoing challenges.
+We'll also discuss what is most important to you on a day-to-day basis, and what you hope to get out of therapy.
+Toward the end of our appointment, I will share feedback about whether a clinical diagnosis is appropriate, and most importantly - we’ll discuss details about your treatment plan.

-My goal is that at the end of our first appointment, you will have a good understanding of the kind of work we’ll be doing together in therapy, and that you will feel hopeful and empowered about reaching your goals.
+My goal is that at the end of our first appointment, you will have a good understanding of the kind of work we’ll be doing together in therapy, and feel hopeful and empowered about reaching your goals.

 How frequently do we meet for therapy sessions?